The UConn Library provides full access to hundreds of thousands of ebooks through our catalog.

 Please contact the UConn Bookstore for questions about textbooks (see bottom of page).

-The Library will order ebooks in lieu of print for Fall 2020.
+The Library will order ebooks in lieu of print when available.
 The Library already provides access to hundreds of thousands of ebooks - please check the catalog before requesting an ebook be purchased.
 Most academic publishers license their ebook portfolios to institutions, meaning the library can give seamless access to ebook content, without individual logins.

 Submit a request to purchase.